AI Scan of Calories in Grapes

 Beyond their well-documented antioxidant profile, fresh mature grapes serve as a surprisingly robust natural source of dietary Vitamin K. A standard measured cup of whole grapes elegantly delivers roughly 28% of the recommended daily human intake for this critical micronutrient.
 Vitamin K operates as an absolutely non-negotiable biological co-factor strictly required for synthesizing osteocalcin, the primary protein responsible for actively binding essential calcium directly into the rigid structural bone matrix.

-Furthermore, this exact same vitamin profoundly regulates systemic blood coagulation processes.
+Furthermore, this exact same vitamin notably regulates systemic blood coagulation processes.
 By gently supporting optimal blood clotting mechanisms and actively maintaining dense bone mineral density over time, regular moderate grape consumption quietly provides immense functional biological value extending far beyond basic rapid carbohydrate energy provision.

 The Prebiotic Potential of Grape Skins